family-guy/blog/_common_tasks/renew-https-certificate.md

 ~/certbot/live/<my-domain>/privkey.pem <instance-name>:~
 ```

+Ensuring `gcloud` is pointing the correct Google Cloud account and project.

-SSH into the target webserver and move the files from to the correct location.
+SSH into the target webserver and move the files from `~` to
+`/etc/letsencrypt/live/<my-domain>`.

 Remove `<http-challenge-filename>` from the repository root and the lines
 added to `Dockerfile`.
+Push up.

 #### ii.
 Continuous deployment (CircleCI, Kubernetes, Google Cloud Platform)